tokaka22/ICLR25-FSCA/README.md

 1. Prerequisites:

-   Note that GMAA is only tested on Ubuntu OS with the following environments.
+   Note that FSCA is only tested on Ubuntu OS with the following environments.
 It may work on other operating systems (i.e., Windows) as well but we do not guarantee that it will.

    + Please refer to `env.sh` and `requirements.txt` to complete the environment configuration